fehmicansaglam/esctl/README.md

 - `--initializing`: Filters shards in INITIALIZING state.
 - `--unassigned`: Filters shards in UNASSIGNED state.
 - `--actions`: Filters tasks by actions.
 - `--sort-by`: Specifies the columns to sort by, separated by commas (applies to all entities).
+The column names are case insensitive.
+- `--columns`: Specifies the columns to display, separated by commas (applies to all entities).
+To display all columns, use `all`.
+The column names are case insensitive.

 #### Get Nodes